 Program Admission Requirements

 Admission into the clinical psychology program is competitive and based upon the quality of the overall application.
-Applicants should have a cumulative undergraduate grade point average of 3.0 (or better) on a 4.0 scale, and an undergraduate grade point average of 3.3 (or better) in psychology course work.
+Applicants should have a cumulative undergraduate grade point average of 3.2 (or better) on a 4.0 scale, and an undergraduate grade point average of 3.2 (or better) in psychology course work.
+However, the successful applicant will typically have a GPA that is higher than the listed minimum.
 For those who are not undergraduate psychology majors, a minimum of 15 semester hours of undergraduate psychology course work is required, including: introductory psychology, personality, abnormal psychology, and courses in both statistics and experimental psychology (or a two-course sequence in research methods in psychology).
 Students are admitted into the clinical psychology program, whether full-time or part-time, only beginning in the fall term.
-The application deadline is March 1 for full consideration of financial aid; however, applications received after this date may be considered.
+The application deadline is March 1 for full consideration.
 You should submit the following information in addition to the online application:

 - Official academic transcripts from all previously attended colleges or universities should be submitted directly from the colleges or universities to the Office of Graduate Admission Processing.
 Hand-carried transcripts, official copies marked Issued to Student and unofficial copies are not acceptable.